 Closest station: Akihabara JR Station, Akihabara Tokyo Station or Iwamotocho Toei Station.

-Visit Akihabara, the famous otaku district with cool stuff new and old, you know the one.
-Tons to see here, with really good selection.
+Visit Akihabara, the famous district (you know the one!) with cool stuff both past and present geared towards otaku.
+Tons to see here, with a really good selection.

 My recommendations are:

 Lashinbang: One of the largest figure selections in Akiba, every floor of the building is worth checking out, but the first floor is most important if you don’t have much time.
 High priority.

 Radio Kaikan: The real building the time machine is lodged into in Steins;Gate.
 It has an Amiami store, among others.
 Also has a Yellow Submarine store that is the best and cheapest place to buy new release figures.
 The second-floor store with the display cases is a tourist trap.
 Mid-high priority.
 Find out more here

 Mandarake: Pre-owned figurine heaven, has everything.
 High priority.